MedPT: A Massive Medical Question Answering Dataset for Brazilian-Portuguese Speakers: Dataset Characterization

 \subsection{Diversity and Coverage}

-Beyond its scale, MedPT exhibits substantial thematic diversity, covering over 3,200 unique medical inquiry topics.
-An analysis of the topic distribution reveals wide coverage across medical domains and highlights a key characteristic of the dataset.
-As shown in Table \ref{tab:topic_distribution}, the most frequent topics among patient questions include infectious and clinical diseases such as HIV/AIDS, COVID-19, and Syphilis, while the topics with the highest volume of professional answers are concentrated in mental health fields.
+Beyond its scale, MedPT exhibits substantial thematic diversity, covering over 3,200 unique medical conditions.
+An analysis of the condition distribution reveals wide coverage across medical domains and highlights a key characteristic of the dataset.
+As shown in Table \ref{tab:condition_distribution}, the most frequent conditions among patient questions include infectious and clinical diseases such as HIV/AIDS, COVID-19, and Syphilis, while the conditions with the highest volume of professional answers are concentrated in mental health fields.
 This distinction underscores the dataset's unique value, capturing a broad spectrum of both urgent public health concerns from patients and areas of deep, sustained engagement from healthcare professionals.

-Furthermore, Table \ref{tab:topic_distribution2} demonstrates that topics with few questions often received a huge amount of answers, suggesting that even rare or highly specific issues tend to stimulate extensive professional interaction.
-This pattern indicates that, although these topics represent a smaller portion of the dataset, they attract multiple perspectives and deeper discussions around the same underlying question.
+Furthermore, Table \ref{tab:condition_distribution2} demonstrates that conditions with few questions often received a huge amount of answers, suggesting that even rare or highly specific issues tend to stimulate extensive professional interaction.
+This pattern indicates that, although these conditions represent a smaller portion of the dataset, they attract multiple perspectives and deeper discussions around the same underlying question.

 To facilitate a finer-grained analysis of user intent, each question was enriched with a \textit{Question Type} label.
 The distribution of these categories, shown in Figure \ref{fig:question_type}, reveals that the dataset is dominated by action-oriented inquiries.
 Questions concerning \textit{Treatment} and \textit{Diagnosis} collectively account for nearly 70\% of the data, indicating a primary focus on actionable medical guidance.
 Concurrently, the presence of informational categories such as \textit{Epidemiology} and \textit{Healthy Lifestyle} confirms the dataset's thematic breadth.
-This diversity is also reflected in the professional specializations of the answer providers.
-The dataset includes answers from professionals across 104 distinct titles, which form over 900 unique specialization combinations due to multi-specialty declarations.
+This diversity is also reflected in the specialties of the answer providers, including answers from professionals across 104 distinct specialties, which form over 900 unique specialization combinations due to multi-specialty declarations.